joshbegley/nyt-latest/README.md

-**Nordstromâs Anniversary Sale Is Full of Wirecutter Picks.
+**Nordstrom’s Anniversary Sale Is Full of Wirecutter Picks.
 And the Prices Are Very Good.**\
-`Nordstromâs Anniversary Sale happens only once a year, with shoppers heading online and into stores to save on trendier brands and products that donât see discounts often.`\
+`Nordstrom’s Anniversary Sale happens only once a year, with shoppers heading online and into stores to save on trendier brands and products that don’t see discounts often.`\
 https://nytimes.com/wirecutter/money/nordstrom-anniversary-sale-deals-20250712/

 **Trump Threatens 30% Tariff on Goods From E.U., Dashing Hopes for a Deal**\